-With an extensive background in the healthcare and social services sector, Marie supported OTEC in the pilot of a client service project for VON Canada.
-More recently, Marie facilitates the Ready to Work Pilot Project with the Metis Nation of Ontario in Sault Ste.
-Marie.
+With an extensive background in the healthcare and social services sector, Marie supported OTEC in the pilot of a client service project for VON Canada and was a facilitator for the Ready to Work Pilot Project with the Metis Nation of Ontario in Sault Ste.
+Marie in 2010.
 Marie’s background also includes a diploma in Recreation Leadership and a range of designations from various organizations including the Provincial Institute in Community Development; Banff School of Management; Centre of Excellence CODA, and Ryerson University.
 She has facilitated train the trainer programs in Labor Adjustment, Peer Support and Business Development as well as the OTEC Designated Trainer program.

 Jan Edissi Master Trainer